 Dispute with Germany over aircraft noise

-Since the mid 70s, municipalities in southern Germany have been campaigning for a reduction in the number of approaches in South German airspace.
+Since the mid-70s, municipalities in southern Germany have been campaigning for a reduction in approaches to Zurich Airport through South German airspace.
 An administrative agreement on approach methods in 1984 failed to resolve the problems.
 Years of negotiations resulted in a treaty restricting the number of approaches over southern Germany and the delegation of air traffic control and compensation matters to Switzerland.

-In March 2003, the treaty was rejected by the Federal Assembly and the German Federal Council who envisaged an immediate reduction in approach routes from the north from 150,000 to max.
-100,000.
-Germany responded with a unilateral implementing regulation which introduced stringent flight restrictions, dramatically reducing the number of approaches though South German airspace, particularly in the mornings, evenings and at weekends:
+In March 2003, the treaty was rejected by the Swiss Federal Assembly and the German Federal Council.
+The treaty envisaged an immediate reduction of the number of approaches from 150,000 to a maximum of 100,000.
+Germany responded to Switzerland’s rejection with a unilateral implementing regulation (DVO), which introduced strict curfew periods, dramatically reducing approaches through South German airspace, particularly in the mornings, evenings and at weekends:

 Monday – Friday: 09:00 p.m. – 07:00 a.m.

-The basic intentions of the German implementing regulation still apply today.
+The German implementing regulation is still in force.

 Following six months of negotiations, the new treaty was initialled on 2 July 2012 and signed by both transport ministers on 4 September 2012.
 Unlike the first treaty, this new agreement is not based on a quantitative restriction but instead focuses on the German implementing regulation and governs the number of approaches from the north in a given time period.
 As a result, Zurich Airport has retained a certain capacity for development and Germany is helping to support the expected moderate growth.
 The current agreement is therefore a classic compromise.
 Germany has secured more quiet time while Switzerland has achieved long-term legal security and avoided a complete cap on approaches from the north.